senocular/senocular.github.com/articles/js_history_of_decorators.md

 Any changes to the descriptor then gets applied back to the definition, or if a new descriptor was returned, that would be used in its place.

-The simplicity of these kinds of decorators made them easy implement, and even as simple as they were,they provided enough functionality to handle most of the common use cases.
+The simplicity of these kinds of decorators made them easy implement, and even as simple as they were, they provided enough functionality to handle most of the common use cases.
 Unfortunately, the feature set of classes was expanding (for example, with the inclusion of private members) and decorators needed to catch up.

 ## Iteration 2: Enhanced Decorators